Philemon

 Back to Philemon Home

-I. Overriding Questions: II.
+II.
 Household Codes in the New Testament

-1 Pet 2:18-3:7ca.
-85
+1 Pet 2:18-3:7 | | ca. 85 |

-III.
-Discussion of Texts Background: Greco-Roman households were patriarchial.
+Background: Greco-Roman households were patriarchial.
 Both manumission papyri and the article, entitled “Women in House Churches,” written by Carolyn Osiek, indicate the following hierarchy for the household: men first, then wives, then slaves.
 Slaves were deeded property, owned by the men, yet instructed by and commanded by the wives.
 Slaves became slaves in three ways: 1) being taken in war, 2) being born a slave, and 3) being sold into slavery by creditors or self.

-Textual information: In Ephesians, Paul exhorts the household to “be subjecting yourselves (“hupotassomai”) to one another.”
 "Hupotassomai" has additional meanings: 1) to give allegiance to, to tend to the needs of, be supportive of, or be responsive to (Bristow, John Temple, What Paul Really Said About Women, 41).
 2) It also served as a military term, referring to taking a position in a phalanx of soldiers.
 3) The best meaning may be found in the German translation of the word: to place oneself at the disposition of.
 (Baltensweiler, H., Die Ehe im Neuen Testament, p.
 219, n.
 4)

 Therefore, "hupotassomai" can be viewed as that position which is in support of another (person, thing, etc.).
 Mutual submission/subjection would have been a radical idea in this patriarchial society.
 Wives would submit to their husbands, not vice-versa.
 Yet, here the context is even larger—it appears that the entire household is to be submitting to one another!